ohmpi/ohmpi/doc/source/source_rst/applications/india.rst

 Acknowledgments
 ---------------

-A big thank you to Neomi Widmer for carrying out the fieldwork and relentlessly struggling to get things working during her thesis, to Aviram Rozin for all his support and encouragement during the whole phase of the project, to Mike Rowley for all his help during the field campaign and for digging out the soil pits like a beast, to Pavan and Mani, and all the Sadhana Forest volunteers for all ther support from 6 am to often 11 pm, day in and day out.
+A big thank you to Neomi Widmer for carrying out the fieldwork and relentlessly struggling to get things working during her thesis, to Aviram Rozin for all his support and encouragement during the whole phase of the project, to Mike Rowley for all his help during the field campaign and for digging out the soil pits like a beast, to Pavan and Mani, and all the Sadhana Forest volunteers for all their support from 6 am to often 11 pm, day in and day out.
 This project was made possible through the GWB-SEG grant #202301041.